moonflash/tv-releases/README.md

 ## Production ?

 - there is just an simple Github Actions example of how to deploy this code on AWS with DockerSwarm implementation.
+Since it's not going to production i left Database to be inside Swarm that would otherwise go to RDS...